Buda castle before the Ottoman occupation

 “The houses are collapsing one by one.
 There is no trace of new construction, except some shads where one could take shelter from rain and snow.
 There had been great halls and stalls that now are divided into hundreds of makeshift cells made of stone, wood, and clay.” (…) “The Turks don’t need wine-cellars so they had filled them with garbage.
 The houses look as they had no owner…they made a mosque from the Catholic church and threw the altar and the tombstones out . . . many rooms are walled in.
 The houses look like pigsties and they are so much built around that you couldn’t recognize the wagon-entrances because they fabricated stalls and a bazaar in front of the houses where the Turkish craftsmen sit and work according to their habits.”

 The Christians tried to retake Buda in 1566 but it was an unsuccessful attempt.
-In 1578, lightning struck into the gunpowder storage in the palace that caused major destruction and killed about 1,500 men.
-It is an interesting fact, that before the fall of szigetvár castle in 1566, the Turks had not been holding Buda so safely in their hands: when they travelled there, they could approach their own town only if they had a small army guarding them on the way there.
+In 1578, lightning struck into the gunpowder storage in the palace that caused major destruction, and killed about 1,500 men.
+It is an interesting fact, that before the fall of szigetvár castle in 1566, the Turks had not been holding Buda so safely in their hands: when they traveled there, they could approach their own town only if they had a small army guarding them on the way there.
 Roads to Buda got safer only after 1566.

 During the 15-Year-War, the army of Pálffy Miklós, Adolf Schwarzenberg, and Nádasdy Tamás besieged the castle in 1598 but could not take it.
 General Russwurm was also unsuccessful in 1602 and in 1603.
 Later, the Christians attacked it in 1684 but they were repelled after 104 days.
 Finally, Buda was taken by a hard siege in 1686 when the combined Imperial troops, led by Prince Charles of Lothar and Prince Maximilian Emanuel, with the participation of many Hungarians as well.
 During the siege, the original palace of King Matthias was utterly destroyed by an explosion.
 You can read more about the heroes here:

 The local Jewish population was always fighting on the Ottoman side so as to defend their privileges, and they were fighting to the end in 1686 as well.
 Unfortunately, it led to a serious pogrom when Buda was liberated.
 Not only the Jews but almost everybody else was massacred.
-After the siege, the rebuilding has begun at once and German-speaking population was settled in the city.
+After the siege, the rebuilding has begun at once and the German-speaking population was settled in the city.

 The castle also suffered great damage during WWII.
 Look at a video of the castle: you can see pictures of how it had looked like before 1945: